zackkrida/fauxpenverse/rfcs/20220307-monitoring_across_the_stack.md

 ## Isolating the monitoring backend

-I considered that it might be nice to isolate the monitoring backend integration so that the various Openverse services didn't rely on any specific implementation.
-This would be nice (especially for alternative deployments of Openverse, which would be cool to be able to support) but is too heavy a lift for us and given we can isolate the integrations via configuration and external modules it wouldn't be worth our time at the moment.
+I considered that it might be nice to isolate the monitoring backend integration so that the various fauxpenverse services didn't rely on any specific implementation.
+This would be nice (especially for alternative deployments of fauxpenverse, which would be cool to be able to support) but is too heavy a lift for us and given we can isolate the integrations via configuration and external modules it wouldn't be worth our time at the moment.

 ## Relevant integrations